flipcoder/vim-textbeat/README.md

 # vim-decadence

-Write music in vim using the plaintext music tracker, [decadence](https://github.com/flipcoder/decadence).
+Write music in vim using [decadence](https://github.com/flipcoder/decadence)

+This is only the plug-in repo.
+The backend code is in the repo above.

 ![Decadence](https://imgur.com/N3yNWyJl.png)